 University code of conduct action, Title IX action, employee disciplinary action, criminal prosecution and civil suits are all options available to victims of sexual assault.
 To begin the university conduct process, the campus authority or victim should contact the Title IX Coordinator: Founders Hall #1200, 308-865-8388. the Dean-Student Affairs, Memorial Student Affairs Building, #180, 308-865-8528 University Student Conduct Officer, Nebraskan Student Union #142A, #865-1619 or the Human Resources office Founders Hall #1200, 308-865-8388.
 Once the university has been notified they are obligated to investigate the incident and complete their processes.

 During campus conduct proceedings, (not involving sexual harassment or sexual assault) both the victim and accused may be present.
 Both may have a counselor, attorney and/or an advisor present to provide support and advice.
 Both the victim and accused will be informed of the results of the proceeding in the same manner and in the same time period.
 Victims of other types of crimes of violence or a non-forcible sex offence will be notified on the results of any disciplinary proceeding upon written request.
 If the alleged victim is deceased as a result of such crime or offense the next of kin shall be treated as the alleged victim.

-Students who have been sexually harassed or complainants have access to other available University assistance in changing academic and living situations after an alleged incident, if so requested by the student or complainant and if such changes are reasonably available, Accommodations to minimize burden on the student or complainant may include:
+Students who have been sexually assaulted or harassed or complainants have access to University assistance in changing academic and living situations after an alleged incident.
+If the request is made by the student or complainant and if such changes are reasonably available, Accommodations to minimize burden on the student or complainant may include: